 - The City of Milpitas has been working closely with developers and the County of Santa Clara to secure Measure A funds to help build affordable housing.
 One such project, 355 Sango Court, a 100% affordable housing project was entitled in 2018 and will lead to the construction of 101 deeply affordable rental units.
 Another project, 308 Sango Court is a 100% affordable housing project in the city currently under construction.
 In addition, the City facilitated the conversion of 1380-1400 South Main Street from market-rate housing to 100 percent affordable housing. - In 2020, 1000 Hillview Court, formerly an Extended Stay America was converted into Permanent Supportive Housing for those experiencing homelessness or at risk of experiencing homelessness.
 The motel was converted into 132 studios using funds from the HCD's Homekey grant, County of Santa Clara's Measure A bridge loan, and Santa Clara County Housing Authority (SCCHA) HUD-VASH vouchers. - In 2020, the City endorsed the County's 2020-2025 Community Plan to End Homelessness and two Councilmembers served on the County's Unhoused Task Force.
 The City implemented mobile shower and laundry service in Milpitas (through WeHOPE), and homeless street outreach, assessment, and case management services in partnership with the County's Office of Supportive Housing Homeless Engagement and Assessment Team (HEAT). - In January 2021, the City Council authorized the creation of an ad-hock Homelessness Task Force.
-The purpose of the Task Force was to expand resident participation and provide solutions, feedback, and input that will contribute to improving the guality of life of the Milpitas community, neighborhoods, and residents.
+The purpose of the Task Force was to expand resident participation and provide solutions, feedback, and input that will contribute to improving the quality of life of the Milpitas community, neighborhoods, and residents.
 In February 2022, the Task Force provided recommendations to the City Council.
 Those recommendations included a Milpitas Homelessness Help Center, Temporary Housing Programs, such as a tiny homes village, and additional prevention and work self-sufficiency programs.
 Of those recommendations, the City Council commissioned a Tiny Homes Village feasibility study to determine whether a successful tiny homes community could be constructed and operated in Milpitas.
-Staff has been participating in bi-weekly meetings with the study consultants and expect to have a full report to Council by Summer 2023.
-The City created a Homelessness Task Force which convened in 2021 to explore longer-term solutions to address homelessness.
-The Task Force held multiple meetings that culminated with a report to the City Council in 2022 on recommendations to transition unhoused individuals and households from homelessness to stable housing and self-sufficiency.
-The City Council directed staff to evaluate the feasibility of establishing a low barrier navigation center in the City, specifically a "tiny home village," patterned after similar facilities, to be completed in early 2023.
-As part of the study, potential sites and funding sources for the facility will be identified. - The City is undergoing a Zoning Code Update (Housing Element Program 21, expected to be complete by 2024) to reflect 2021 General Plan Land Use designations changes and 6th Cycle Housing Element programs, including changes to State Density Bonus Law, AB 2162 (Supportive Housing), AB 139 (Emergency Shelters), and AB 101 (Low Barrier Navigation Centers), and more.
+Staff has been participating in bi-weekly meetings with the study consultants and expect to have a full report to Council by Summer 2023.As part of the study, potential sites and funding sources for the facility will be identified. - The City is undergoing a Zoning Code Update (Housing Element Program 21, expected to be complete by 2024) to reflect 2021 General Plan Land Use designations changes and 6th Cycle Housing Element programs, including changes to State Density Bonus Law, AB 2162 (Supportive Housing), AB 139 (Emergency Shelters), and AB 101 (Low Barrier Navigation Centers), and more.